Oiboaboa/IMIncremental-fish/README.md

-these are the pip installs u need pip install mss numpy pynput keyboard cope the pip command in the cmd
+these are the pip installs u need pip install mss numpy pynput keyboard copy the pip command to the cmd to open cmd just search in your windows bar

 to use just leave the mouse on to of the fishing rode icon to start press F3 to stop F3 to stop it from running F4 or crtl-c on cmd